paritytech/polkadot/roadmap/implementers-guide/src/node/validity/assignments.md

 ## Gossip

 Any validator could send their assignment notices and/or approval votes too early.
 We gossip the approval votes because they represent a major commitment by the validator.
-We delay gossiping the assignment notices until they agree with our local clock.
+We retain but delay gossiping the assignment notices until they agree with our local clock.

+Assignment notices being gossiped too early might create a denial of service vector.
+If so, we might exploite the relative time scheme that synchronises our clocks, which conceivably permits just dropoing excessively early assignments.